AEFeinstein/Super-2024-Swadge-FW/docs/EMULATOR.md

      --hide-leds             Don't draw simulated LEDs next to the display -k, --keymap=LAYOUT         Use an alternative keymap.
-LAYOUT can be azerty, colemak, or dvorak -l, --lock                  Lock the emulator in the start mode -m, --mode=MODE             Start the emulator in the swadge mode MODE instead of the main menu --mode-switch[=TIME]    Enable or set the timer to switch modes automatically --modes-list            Print out a list of all possible values for MODE
+LAYOUT can be azerty, colemak, or dvorak -l, --lock                  Lock the emulator in the start mode --midi-file=FILE        Open and immediately play a MIDI file -m, --mode=MODE             Start the emulator in the swadge mode MODE instead of the main menu --mode-switch[=TIME]    Enable or set the timer to switch modes automatically --modes-list            Print out a list of all possible values for MODE